 Marcos López and me were invited to disucss and perform in the music show Eurotops on East-German TV channel MDR.
 The topic was dance music and how people interact with it.
 Another guest was Frank Farian, producer of Boney M, Milli Vanilli, and others.
 Riding high on the wave of success of our Marmion smasher Schöneberg […]

-In 1993, my friend Marcos Lopez and me composed a classic which 20 years later still spreads ecstasy and goose bumps on the dance floors around the world.
+In 1993, my friend Marcos Lopez and me composed a classic which two decades later still spreads ecstasy and goose bumps on the dance floors around the world.
 The Marmion Berlin EP was composed and produced in my studio in Schöneberg and hence one tune was in fact called “Schöneberg”.